groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datatable/_index.md

 Gets the collection of constraints maintained by this table.

 **Returns:**
-[ConstraintCollection](../../com.groupdocs.assembly.system.data/constraintcollection) - A com.groupdocs.assembly.system.data.ConstraintCollection that contains the collection of com.groupdocs.assembly.system.data.Constraint objects for the table.
-An empty collection is returned if no com.groupdocs.assembly.system.data.Constraint objects exist.
+[ConstraintCollection](../../com.groupdocs.assembly.system.data/constraintcollection) - A [ConstraintCollection](../../com.groupdocs.assembly.system.data/constraintcollection) that contains the collection of [Constraint](../../com.groupdocs.assembly.system.data/constraint) objects for the table.
+An empty collection is returned if no [Constraint](../../com.groupdocs.assembly.system.data/constraint) objects exist.
 ### getPrimaryKey() {#getPrimaryKey--}
 ```
 public DataColumn[] getPrimaryKey()